 An organization or firm known as the condominium corporation is responsible for managing the condos that fall under the supervision of a certain circle of condo owners that are chosen as per location similarities and these owners form up the condo board.

 An apartment, on the other hand, is owned by a registered leasing company.
 This company leases out individual units owned by it.
-This implies that an individual looking for living space can rent an apartment from the leasing company.
+This implies that an individual looking for a space can rent an apartment from the leasing company.
 Or, he/she can rent a condominium suite from the condominium owner.
 Also, the individual has the option of becoming a condo owner himself/herself too!

 2. The Property Manager

 An apartment is owned and managed by a professional, reputed organization that probably has great experience in the field for a long time.
-Thus, you express your requirements, check out the apartment and pay the necessary amount to rent it officially.
+Thus, you express your requirements, check out the apartment building and pay the necessary amount to rent it officially.

 However, when it comes to renting a condo unit, you will have to deal with an individual condo owner who could be any citizen.
 Since condos are individually owned by different owners, they might vary in their look and appeal.
 There is a lot of personal effort and investment involved in setting up a beautiful condo unit.
 Hence, the facilities that you are likely to get in a condo on rent will be more than those in an apartment.

 When it comes to solving the problems that you might face after renting the property, the management would be different for both, too.
 For an apartment, you would have to get in touch with the organization that has leased out the property to you.
-For the condo, these problems will have to be discussed with the concerned owner itself.
+For the condo building, these problems will have to be discussed with the concerned owner itself.

 3. The Dissimilarity in Costs